-Sam primarily represents and advises banks, small businesses in litigation and families in probate issues.
-Sam is a member of the Tennessee Bar Association, Georgia Bar Association and American Bar Association.
+Sam primarily represents parties in real estate and business matters.
+Sam is a member of the Tennessee and Georgia Bars.
 He is the former Section Chair of the Tennessee Bar Association's General and Solo Practice Section.

-He enjoys exploring new places and ideas, accomplishing tasks and promoting hospitality and pursuing other adventures with his wonderful wife, Sarah and son, Jack.
+He enjoys exploring new places and ideas, accomplishing tasks and promoting hospitality and pursuing other adventures with his wonderful wife, Sarah and three children.
 Sam works with Bridge Refugee Services in Chattanooga, Tennessee providing legal orientation for new arrivals and legal counseling.
 Sam attends Mission Chattanooga in Chattanooga.